fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     * Log group --> Log stream
   * Log expiration policy
   * To send logs, make sure IAM permissions are correct
-  * Encryted can be set to logs at rest using KMS at Group Level
+  * Encryption can be set to logs at rest using KMS at Group Level
   * Policy expiration should be set at Group Level
 * Events
   * Send notifications